jchatel/quickmail-next-docs/deliverability/reducing-bounces-with-email-verification.md

 On the other hand, leads that have already been sent an email will be automatically verified by the system as either valid or invalid.

-To remove and re-add leads that have not yet been verified, go to List → Filters → Under Email verification, select Not Verified
+To remove and re-add leads that have not yet been verified, go to Leads → Filters → Under Email verification, select Not Verified

 ![screenshot](../images/013_file-JWXfOoev8D.png)